Exercise prescription: Patient referral

 Researchers in New Zealand have also discussed the benefits of exercise referral by medical practitioners there.
 In New Zealand it is known as a green prescription, while in the United States a similar initiative is known as Exercise is Medicine.
 A green prescription is a referral given by a doctor or nurse to a patient, with exercise and lifestyle goals written on them.
 The term, used by health practitioners in New Zealand draws parallel to the usual prescriptions given to patients for medications, and emphasizes the importance of exercise in improving their condition, and not relying on drugs.
 The green prescription is written after discussing the issues and goals in the consultation.
 Studies have shown that an increase in exercise, better sense of well-being, and a decrease in blood pressure results from using the method.
 A decreased risk of coronary heart disease has not been shown.
-This was shown in two studies, one by Swinburn (1998), that surveyed patients in Auckland and Dunedin.
-The other was Elley (2003) and was done in 42 practices in the same region of New Zealand.
+This was shown in two studies, one that surveyed patients in Auckland and Dunedin, and another that was done in 42 practices in the same region of New Zealand.

-General practitioners like the idea as it formalizes what they are telling the patient about how their lifestyle changes are necessary (Swinburn 1997).
+General practitioners like the idea as it formalizes what they are telling the patient about how their lifestyle changes are necessary.
 There has previously not been sufficient education of general practitioners on Exercise Prescription, compared to drug and procedural education, although the need to confidently prescribe exercise increases as the evidence shows of its benefits.
 If not confident or in difficult cases, General practitioners can refer on to Exercise physiologists, Physiotherapists or Sport & Exercise medicine specialists.

 Research in Australia has suggested that an exercise prescription program would be very beneficial and many ICU physiotherapists are already performing this practice, however there is no national standards to govern how this practice is administered so there is great variety in the ways this is administered therefore more research is needed.